Since its inception in 2009, the

 Lower administrative costs.
 Ninety-four percent of contributions to the Medical Trust are budgeted to pay for the cost of healthcare services utilized by clergy, lay employees, and their families who participate in the DHP.
 The remaining portion goes toward costs to administer our health plans (access to national networks, claims processing, member services, etc.) and to internal operations (plan sponsor and administrative responsibilities, billing and collections, call center, etc.).
 The DHP allows the Church to provide healthcare to clergy, lay employees, and their families by removing added costs (state premium taxes, commission fees, and risk/profit margin) in a manner similar to that in which US corporations provide healthcare to employees.

-Comparison to federal and state-based individual exchange.
+Comparison to federal and state-based individual exchanges.
 It is important to note that most plans offered on the exchanges have narrower networks and in-network–only options that reduce costs by restricting access to a select number of physicians and hospitals.
 These plans do not match the richness of the DHP design.

 Economies of scale help contain costs.
 The DHP aggregates the purchasing power of Episcopal employers, thus lowering overall healthcare rates for Participating Groups.
 In 2023, the DHP improved on its ability to bargain for the Church by maintaining approximately 13,000 active clergy and lay employees in its healthcare plans.